AN/APG-67

 The AN/APG-67 is a multi-mode all-digital X band coherent pulse doppler radar originally developed by General Electric for the Northrop F-20 Tigershark program of the early 1980s.
 It offers a variety of air-to-air, air-to-ground, sea-search and mapping modes, and compatibility with most weapons used by the US Air Force in the 1980s.

 When the F-20 project ended in the mid-1980s and no other U.S. sales were immediately forthcoming, GE sold off its radar division.
 It eventually became part of Lockheed Martin, which sells the APG-67 for use on light fighters and trainer aircraft.
 It has been selected for the AIDC F-CK-1 Ching-kuo of Taiwan, and the Korean FA-50 fighter variant of the T-50 Golden Eagle.

+In accordance with the Joint Electronics Type Designation System (JETDS), the "AN/APG-67" designation represents the 67th design of an Army-Navy airborne electronic device for radar fire-control equipment.
+The JETDS system also now is used to name all Department of Defense electronic systems.